 For any form of publication, please include th link to this page and give the photographer credit (in this case Riandi (Wikimedia Commons))

 Riandi (Wikimedia Commons)

 Mangrove habitat is reported to cover over 430,000 acres of the Florida coastline.
 Mangroves provide many important ecological services.
-They support fisheries through serving as nurseries and habitat for economically viable fish and crustaceans.
-They protect coastal property through serving as buffers for large storms.
+They support fisheries by serving as nurseries and habitat for economically viable fish and crustaceans.
+They protect coastal property by serving as buffers for large storms.
 Mangroves are also recognized as important carbon sinks, helping to remove carbon dioxide from the atmosphere, through storage in canopy biomass and subsurface sediments.